Who Is Jodie Foster?

 In recent years, Foster has continued to pursue filmmaking.
 She stars opposite Matt Damon in the sci-fi film Elysium (2013).
 Around the same time, she began working on a new directing project: Money Monster (2016), a film about a television star who becomes a Wall Street guru through insider tips.

 In 2021, Foster won a Golden Globe for Best Performance by an Actress in a Supporting Role for her work in The Mauritian.

 In January 2013, Foster received the Cecil B. DeMille Award, an honorary Golden Globe Award that is annually awarded to a performer for "outstanding contributions to the world of entertainment" by the Hollywood Foreign Press Association.
 The famously private actress and director took time in her acceptance speech to thank her former partner, Cydney Bernard.
 She described Bernard as "one of the deepest loves of my life ... my heroic co-parent, my ex-partner in love but righteous soul sister in life, my confessor, ski buddy, consigliere, most beloved BFF of 20 years."
 The speech marked the first time that Foster had publicly talked about being a lesbian.
 She also acknowledged that she and Bernard had been raising two sons together.
 "I am so proud of our modern family," she said in her speech.
 "Our amazing sons, Charlie and Kit, who are my reason to breathe and to evolve, my blood and soul."

-In April 2014, Foster married her girlfriend Alexandra Hedison, an American photographer and actress, in a private weekend ceremony.
+In April 2014, Foster married Alexandra Hedison, a photographer and actress, in a private weekend ceremony.
 The couple began dating in October 2013.
-Hedison previously dated Ellen DeGeneres for three years before splitting in 2004.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!